 Since 2013, Wolff has been speaking twice a year to the Economic and Financial Affairs Council (ECOFIN), the informal meeting of the EU’s finance ministers and central bank governors, on a wide variety of topics.
+From 2012 to 2016, he served as a member of the French prime minister’s Conseil d’Analyse Economique.
 In 2021, Wolff was appointed to the G20 High Level Independent Panel (HLIP) on Financing the Global Commons for Pandemic Preparedness and Response.
 In 2018, then IMF managing director Christine Lagarde appointed him to the External Advisory Group on Surveillance, a group mandated to review the International Monetary Fund’s operational priorities through 2025.
-He is also an independent member of the Bulgarian Council of Economic Advisors.
-He previously served as a member of the French prime minister’s Conseil d’Analyse Economique from 2012 to 2016.
+He is an independent member of the Bulgarian Council of Economic Advisors and a council member of the European Council on Foreign Affairs (ECFR).

-Wolff joined Bruegel from the European Commission, where he worked on euro area macroeconomics and euro area governance reform.
+From 2008 until 2011, Wolff worked on euro area macroeconomics and euro area governance reform at the European Commission.
 He began his professional career in the research department of the Deutsche Bundesbank, which he joined after completing his PhD in economics at the University of Bonn.